salim97/My-Digital-Servo-Motor/README.md

 # Software Setup
-you need Qt you can download it from official site and then download source code and build it for any platform you are using
+you need Qt, you can download it from official site and then download source code and build it for any platform you are using

 [App Source Code](https://github.com/salim97/My-Digital-Servo-Motor/tree/master/QT_Application/Src)